SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Methodology

-In Eq.~(\ref{equ:RSBS})$, \textsc{L}_{ray}$ is an angular set-based loss that supervises the geometric scale:
+In \eqref{equ:RSBS} $, \textsc{L}_{\text{ray}}$ is an angular set-based loss that supervises the RT precision scale:

-In Eq.~(\ref{equ:Lray}), $w_j$ is a heuristic reverse sequential weight to encourage the transformer to learn the Markovian properties of the sequence.
-Unlike an increasing weighted reward in Vanilia DT, this decreasing weighted reward emphasizes supervision on the closest match to the GT ray during the early generation steps.
-This approach helps avoid a trivial solution that could arise between two optimal matches.
+In \eqref{equ:Lray}, $w_j$ is a heuristic reverse sequential weight to encourage the transformer to learn the Markovian properties of the sequence.
+Unlike an increasing weighted reward in Vanilia DT, this decreasing weighted reward emphasizes supervision on the closest match to the GT SBS during the early generation steps.
+This approach helps avoid a trivial solution that could arise between two optimal SBS.
+On the other hand, $P_\angle$ supervises the geometry constraints: